ericfuerstenberg/crypto-trailing-dca/README.md

 The bot will track the current price against the defined thresholds and release coins to be sold as thresholds are met.
 As new thresholds are hit, the bot will automatically increment a "hopper" to track the appropriate amount of coins to sell based on the defined exit strategy.
 When the market price drops below an established stop loss value, the bot will sell only the amount of coins that have been released into the hopper (i.e., those marked "available to sell").

 ## Buy Mode

+In 'buy-mode', the bot will actively monitor the market price around a defined range that is initialized upon the deposit of USD funds to the account.
+The bot will execute a core strategy around this "range" that consists of three modes:

+1. If the market price rises X% above the deposit price it will execute a market buy order.
+2. If the market price ranges between the higher and lower bound (X% above and X% below deposit price), no action is taken.
+3. If the market price drops X% below the deposit price, it will initial a stoploss at the deposit price and continue to lower the stoploss upon each new market price low observed.
+Once a stoploss has been initialized the boy will execute a market buy order if the current market price exceeds the stoploss.

 ## Installation